addohm/Dockerized_Django/INSTRUCTIONS.md

 From here forward we will be working more closely with environment variables.
 To name some key ones we use during development - `DJANGO_SUPERUSER_EMAIL`, `DJANGO_SUPERUSER_USERNAME` & `DJANGO_SUPERUSER_PASSWORD`.

 ### Containerized Development:
+NOTE: When developing in the continerized state, the project will start to use the postgres server.

 * Edit the `docker-compose.yaml` if you chose to define the project name, and apply the project name there as well as the container names.
 Leave the `project` folder name as is.
 There will be instructions on how to modify that later.
 * Save it as is.
 * `docker-compose --file=docker-compose.yaml up`
 * Visit http://0.0.0.0:8001/ in your browser to verify its running

 ### Deployment: